 The Office of Undergraduate Research and Creative Activity is pleased to offer research mini-grants for undergraduate student research, scholarship, and creative activity.
 The Jean Shuler Research Mini-Grant is designed to promote scholarly student research under the guidance of a faculty mentor.
 Students should propose the research, scholarly, or creative project to a faculty mentor for collaboration.
 These grants provide students with financial support of up to $500 for consumable materials, training fees, or travel expenses related to completing a project.
-It may not be used to attend or present at a conference (see Student Travel Awards for travel funds).
+Mini-grants may not be used to pay salaries or for gifts.
+Only one mini-grant will be awarded per undergraduate career.

 Application process Accordion Closed

 Applications will be accepted on a per semester basis for the academic year.
 All completed applications will be reviewed by a committee and up to four mini-grants will be awarded each semester.
 Faculty and students should work together to prepare the requirements listed in the proposal requirements.